 Sebastian Maisel is Assistant Professor for Arabic and Middle East Studies.
 He received his Ph.D. in Arabic and Islamic Studies and Anthropology from Leipzig University, Germany.
 As an area specialist of the Middle East, he teaches courses on the Arabic language, culture and religion.
 His research focus is on social transformation among rural communities and minority groups, for which he conducted field work among the Bedouin tribes Saudi Arabia, Yezidis in Syria and Iraq as well as Dinka slave soldiers in Sudan.
 He primarily uses sources that include oral narratives, material culture and virtual representations.
 Professor Maisel also leads students on an annual faculty-led Study Abroad program to Oman.

 Before coming to GVSU, Schaub taught for almost 7 years at the American University in Cairo, where he directed the Writing Program.
 Schaub's research interests and publications include Arabic and Islamic Rhetoric, International Business, and Intercultural Communication related to the Arab World.

 Mark Schwartz received his Ph.D. in Anthropology from Northwestern University and focused his doctoral research on trade between the early city-states of Mesopotamia and the emerging complex societies of Anatolia in the fourth millennium B.C.
 He has worked on excavations in Turkey, Israel and Arizona and has traveled to Syria and Egypt.
-Currently he is initiating an archeological survey project in the Malatya and Batman regions of Turkey where he hopes to involve students in research.
-While at Grand Valley, he will teach courses on the archeology of the Near East as well as general courses concerning archeology.
+Currently he is initiating an archaeological survey project in the Malatya and Batman regions of Turkey where he hopes to involve students in research.
+While at Grand Valley, he will teach courses on the archaeology of the Near East as well as general courses concerning archaeology.
 He is also working on a documentary film for the History Channel on military history of the ancient Near East.